EricSchles/book_tools/shortform.md

 r = requests.post("http://localhost:5000/form",data=payload)
 ```

 This request will post the following data - `"eric"` and `"1234"` to the form, which is pretty neat!
 Often times you'll need to log into certain government websites, before you can access their data and this will allow you to do just that.
-Other uses include automatically filling out forms for surveys - say you're unit needs some piece of software and the agency happens to be sending around a suggestion form, you can write the data so that it's clear that you really want this one specific thing and then pass it around to all your coworkers to run this script.
+Other uses include automatically filling out forms for surveys - say your unit needs some piece of software and the agency happens to be sending around a suggestion form, you can write the data so that it's clear that you really want this one specific thing and then pass it around to all your coworkers to run this script.
 Just make sure you get your bosses approval first!
-But your coworkers will love you for this!
+But your coworkers will love you for this.
 I've spent way too much time filling out internal surveys just to drop the hint that our unit needs one specific thing.

 I do want to note, that not all websites will allow you to pass credentials and then scrape their content, sometimes a web page is generated dynamically, sometimes a website will pass back a cookie, tracking your state while accessing the content of the website.
 We'll address each of these cases as well, but this is the simplest form of submitting data to a website.